Gauntlet (Joseph Green)

-The Gauntlet (Joseph Green) is a fictional superhero appearing in American comic books published by Marvel Comics.
+The Gauntlet (Joseph Green) is a superhero appearing in American comic books published by Marvel Comics.

 Publication history

 Gauntlet made his first appearance in She-Hulk #100 and was created by Dan Slott, Stefano Caselli and Eric Powell.
 He was not referred to by name until the first issue of Avengers: The Initiative.
 His origin was revealed in the 2007 Avengers: The Initiative Annual.

 Fictional character biography

-Joseph Green is a U.S. Army sergeant who was dispatched to the Middle East to investigate an alien crash site.
-There, he discovers a gauntlet that he uses to fend off Hydra troops.
-However, he soon learns that the gauntlet has bonded to his nervous system and cannot be removed.

-In the Civil War storyline, Henry Peter Gyrich recruits Gauntlet to be a drill sergeant at Camp Hammond.
-He is fully aware of the "darker" aspects of the camp and is apparently willingly going along with some hidden agenda by the powers behind the camp's activities.
+Two aliens of unknown origin–one fully armored, the other multi-limbed—were killed after entering Earth's atmosphere during a battle, with their weapons being scattered across Earth's surface.
+The US government tracks the crash site of two of the weapons to the Middle East, where Sergeant Joseph Green is dispatched to secure the area.
+On arrival, Green's unit is attacked by Hydra troopers.
+Green uses the right gauntlet of the alien's armor to defeat them, but is unable to remove the gauntlet.
+Some time later, Henry Peter Gyrich recruits Green to be a drill sergeant at Camp Hammond.

-After the events of World War Hulk, Gauntlet is angered at the many cadets who had broken orders to confront the Hulk themselves.
-He is badly beaten and left with a "NW" on his chest, daubed in his blood.
+After the events of World War Hulk, Gauntlet is angered at the many cadets who disobeyed orders to confront the Hulk themselves.
+He is badly beaten by Slapstick and left with a "NW" (New Warriors) signature on his chest, daubed in his blood.
 The team had learned of a social movement, indicated by "NW" graffiti, of young people in general defiance of the current power structure.
-Gyrich eventually has Hank Pym briefly revive him.
-Before going into a coma as a result, he identifies his assailant as Ghost.
-It is later revealed to the reader that the attacker was recruit Slapstick, taking revenge for Gauntlet's pejorative usage of the New Warriors' name.
-It is known that Gyrich mobilized Pym to revive Gauntlet before a S.H.I.E.L.D. investigation could discover the truth to prevent them from also finding classified information, and was present when Gauntlet made the false identification.
-While Gauntlet is incapacitated, Taskmaster takes over his drill instructor duties.
+After Gauntlet is incapacitated, Taskmaster takes over his drill instructor duties.